filipquintus/News-and-Market-Sentiment-Analytics/README.md

 ## **News and Market Sentiment Analysis - Exam**

-This project contains two version of a crafting game as a part of the exam in the course *DS821: News and Market Sentiment Analytics*:
+This project contains two version of a crafting game as a part of the exam for the course *DS821: News and Market Sentiment Analytics*:
  - **W2V_game** which is build on a Word2Vec-model
  - **ST_game** which is build on a SentenceTransformer-model.